ngocuong0105/g-research-crypto/README.md

     Target: Residual log-returns for the asset over a 15 minute horizon.

+- no duplicates

+- historical data set is until timestamp<1623542400

 - need to complete time-series data (there are many gaps)

 - what do we predict here?